Meethingu/devops-cicd-pipeline/README.md

 ---

-*This pipeline runs the same architecture I use at scale for JioCinema's IPL live-streaming infrastructure at Reliance Jio, serving millions of concurrent users.*
+*This pipeline runs the same architecture I use at scale for live-streaming infrastructure at Reliance Jio, serving millions of concurrent users.*

 ---
 ⭐ Star this repo if it helped you!